SeanShubin/up-to-date/README.md

     - Good test coverage
     - Easy to test
 - Design By Contract
+    - Express semantics through contracts
+        - Syntax is what you see, semantics is what it means
+        - For example, in Java
+            - Interface method name
+            - Parameter types
+            - Parameter names
+            - Return type
     - Object-Oriented Software Construction - Bertrand Meyer
         - Pre-conditions
         - Post-conditions